Ban Nai Soi

 The camp dates back to 1989, when an original refugee settlement of this name was established on the Karenni/Kayah side of the border.

 The group moved many times before they finally settled at the camp’s present location in March 1996, with a population of around 1,700.
 Six years later, two other camps, Ban Tractor and Ban Kwai, were consolidated with Ban Mai Nai Soi to make one camp.

 Ban Mai Nai Soi’s day-to-day operations run with the contributions of refugee leaders such as Naw Moe Boe.
 Service providers like shop owner Bae Reh are also important to the daily life of the communities.

 Due to its isolated location, Ban Mai Nai Soi is off the mains electricity grid.
 The camp office and health and education centres have access to power from electric generators.
 Some households also have access to the generators, to recharge vehicle batteries which power residential lighting.

 |Breakdown by Ethnicity|

 In 2005, the Royal Thai Government gave approval for resettlement opportunities to be offered to camp residents.
-As of December 2013, 12,592 people had departed from Ban Nai Soi.
-The majority had resettled in the USA.
+As of September 2017, a total of 15,728 people had departed for new lives abroad, according to IOM data.
+The majority resettled in the USA and Australia.